xolvio/chimp/README.md

 [![Circle CI](https://circleci.com/gh/xolvio/chimp.svg?style=svg)](https://circleci.com/gh/xolvio/chimp) [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/xolvio/chimp?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 This package allows you to do BDD using Cucumber and can run on any system.
-You write your automation in the language of the web.
+You write your automation layer in Javascript (the language of the web).
 [Click here to see a demo](http://chimpjs.com).

 ## Installation
 ```sh